mk-fg/nfc-epaper-writer/README.md

 -   Copy generated `app-debug.apk` file to an Android device, and open it there (e.g. find and tap on it in Files app).
+    Note that Android 11+ is required for this app, shouldn't work on older devices.

 -   Follow Android OS instruction popups from there on how to enable necessary settings to be able to install this tool from a sideloaded APK file.